ackertyson/provide-mssql/README.md

 Notice how we define a `primary_key` in the schema--this is to exclude that column (`_id` in this example) from the fields affected by INSERT/UPDATE queries, as we don't actually want to change that value.

+Also note that model methods use "fat-arrow" to preserve context (so `this` refers to the local class).

 See `test/mssql.coffee` for more query examples.
 If you run into a query that won't build properly, just pass it as a string (with optional params):